omnivore-app/omnivore/README.md

 <img align="right" src="https://avatars.githubusercontent.com/u/70113176?s=400&u=506b21d9f019f3160963c010ef363667fb24c7c9&v=4" height="150px" alt="Omnivore Logo">

 [Omnivore](https://omnivore.work) is a complete, open source read-it-later solution for people who like text.

+> [!IMPORTANT]
+> Omnivore is now a completely Self-Hosted application.
+The Cloud application was deprecated in November of 2024.
+The community still exists on Discord, and we endeavour to keep things updated and bug-fixes ongoing.

 We built Omnivore because we love reading and we want it to be more social.
 Join us!